lwerth/2019-October-Resources/git/master_lesson.md

 - creating a remote repository
 - linking a remote repo to an existing local repo
 - expanding the Git work cycle to incorporate a remote repo

-## Terminology to be Covered
-- **origin** -- The reference point to use when linking a local and a remote repository.
-Almost always the remote repository.
-When syncing the two repositories, one will always be considered as ahead or behind the origin.

-## Commands to be Covered
-- `git remote add origin [URL]` -- Associate your local repository with the remote repository found at the [URL]
-- `git push --set-upstream origin master` (`git push -u origin master` for short) -- If your local repository exists before your remote repository, use this to "push" the local repository into the remote repository for the first time (see `git push` below)
-- `git pull` -- "Pull" the state of the remote repository into your local repository
-- `git push` -- "Push" the state of your local repository into the remote repository

 -------------------------------------------------------------------------------------------------------------
 ## Why use remote repositories?